 THE founder of Sean’s Place has welcomed a donation to fund ‘much-needed group sessions’ at its centre in Sefton.

-Sean’s Place on Hertford Road in Bootle aims to to improve men’s mental health and well-being across the Liverpool City Region through sessions specifically identified to improve confidence and self-esteem whilst reducing symptoms of stress and anxiety.
+Sean’s Place on Hertford Road in Bootle aims to improve men’s mental health and well-being across the Liverpool City Region through sessions specifically identified to improve confidence and self-esteem while reducing symptoms of stress and anxiety.
 Sessions are solution-focused and provide techniques that can be used to support users at home, in the workplace and in the community.

 The volunteer-run facility was created in memory of founder Debbie Rogers’ brother Sean who lost his battle with mental health in 2019.